ndbroadbent/dotfiles/assets/git_breeze/README.markdown

 # -------------------------------------------------------

-This is a collection of shell scripts to augment your git experience.
+This is a collection of shell scripts (for `bash` and `zsh`) that enhance your interaction with git.

-Tested in `bash` and `zsh`.

-Pull requests always welcome!

 * Numbered file shortcuts for git commands
 * Repository management scripts for Git projects
 * Symlink design assets

+Pull requests always welcome!

 ### About